PouriaSayyad/Dynamic-EON-Simulator/README.md

 # Dynamic-EON-Simulator

-This is a tool written in OMNET++ for simulation of dynamic behaviour of Elastic Optical Networks.
+This is a tool developed in OMNET++ for simulation of dynamic behaviour of Elastic Optical Networks.
 This code is released under Apache 2.0 copyright agreement.

 Copyright [2017] [Pouria Sayyad Khodashenas]